alexnesteruk/markdown/birth.md

 - **Remain at home** until surges are every **2-3 minutes AND/OR** surges are intense, require all concentration - **321 rule**.

 ### Arrival at Hospital
-- Give a copy of and discuss your birth preferences with your midwife or doctor.
+- Give a copy of and discuss your birth preferences with your doctor.
 - Put up **HypnoBirthing door sign**.
 - Cover clock with **Opening Blossom Visualization**.
 - Dim the lights, setup the room.